-Covers the fundamentals of user-centered interface design concepts and practices for web, mobile devices, and other applications.
-Students gain an understanding of how users interact with an interface and are introduced to the concepts of usability, interface associations and aesthetics, and the user experience.
-Grade Option (Letter Grade or Pass/ No Pass).
+The fundamentals of user-centered interface design for web, mobile devices, and other applications.
+The course covers user interaction with interfaces, usability, interface associations and aesthetics, and the user experience.
+Grade Option (Letter Grade or Pass/No Pass).
 Degree Credit.